-Material receptions conditions shall be available for applicants from the moment they make their application for international protection.
-According to the law, reception conditions are available for “applicants [who] do not have sufficient means to have a standard of living adequate for their health and to enable their subsistence.”
+Material reception conditions shall be available for applicants from the moment they make their application for international protection.
+According to the law, reception conditions are available for “applicants [who] do not have sufficient means to have a standard of living adequate for their health and to enable their subsistence”.
 Applicants with sufficient resources or who have been working for a reasonable amount of time may be required to contribute to the cost of material reception conditions.
-However, no specific indication is provided as to the level of personal resources required and it is unclear how this is determined and by whom.
+However, no specific indication is provided as to the level of personal resources required, and it is unclear how this is determined, and by whom.
 It is also unclear as to whether an assessment of the risk of destitution is actually carried out.
 Asylum seekers are not formally required to declare any resources.
+The vast majority of applicants in Malta arrive irregularly by boat and do not have any resources.
+Applicants arriving regularly, or who were already present in Malta, can ask for a space in a reception centre which can only be afforded upon availability.

 Regulation 16 of the Reception Regulations states that asylum seekers who feel aggrieved by a decision relating to the Regulations may be granted leave to appeal before the Immigration Appeals Board, established by the Immigration Act.